precillieo/HTML-Web-Development-Tutorial/README.md

 # HTML-Web-Development-Tutorial
-This monitors my growth and progress on the HTML tutorial from freecodecamp
+This is a repo of my html and css codes tutorial from freecodecamp